 Sales is an ever-changing landscape, so your customers’ needs, preferences, and challenges will eventually shift and evolve over time.
 It’s crucial that you’re always keeping an eye out for what’s going on in your industry, and adjusting your buyer enablement strategy accordingly.

-It will also help to regularly check in with your whole team from all departments, and foster a culture of collaboration where you’re always sharing ideas on what to do to better your buyer enablement process.
+It will also help to regularly check in with your whole team from all departments, and foster a culture of collaboration where you’re always sharing ideas on how to improve your buyer enablement process.